 Tak believes that his company can do the same thing in Franklin, because of the supportive local community and the talented workforce that resides within it.

-The Virginia Economic Development Partnership worked with Isle of Wight County to secure the project.
-McDonnell approved a $200,000 grant from the Governor’s Opportunity Fund to assist with the project.
+Isle of Wight County worked with the Virginia Economic Development Partnership to secure the deal.
+They also received a $200,000 grant from the Governor’s Opportunity Fund.

 As part of the deal, the Virginia Enterprise Zone Program will provide Tak Investments various benefits, which the Virginia Department of Housing and Community Development will administer.
 The Virginia Department of Business Assistance, through its Virginia Jobs Investment Program, will further provide the company with both services and funding, in order to help them recruit, train and retrain employees.

 Al Casteen, who is the chairman of the Isle of Wight County Board of Supervisors, said that he welcomes both Tak Invements and ST Tissue to the business community.
 He added that he was honored to receive help from the state to entice the company to set up operations here.
 He was especially happy that they were able to repurpose part of International Paper’s facilities and that they can provide their skilled paper mill workforce with many opportunities to demonstrate their talents in producing paper products in “an effective and efficient manner.”

 Those interested in applying for a job at ST Tissue are encouraged to send a cover letter and a resume to the company’s office at 34050 Union Camp Drive, Franklin, VA, 23851, or through their website at http://stpaperllc.com/.